emfcamp/Website/templates/volunteer/info/index.md

 ## Queries

-If you have any queries about volunteering (or issues during a shift) you can get in touch with the volunteer desk by emailing [volunteer@emfcamp.org](mailto:volunteer@emfcamp.org), calling 1038 on the internal EMF phone system, or stopping by the desk in the [Info tent](https://map.emfcamp.org/#21.46/52.0416706/-2.3770618).
+If you have any queries about volunteering (or issues during a shift) you can get in touch with the volunteer desk by emailing [volunteer@emfcamp.org](mailto:volunteer@emfcamp.org), calling 1009 on the internal EMF phone system, or stopping by the desk in the [Info tent](https://map.emfcamp.org/#21.46/52.0416706/-2.3770618).

 <!-- TODO: Move these somewhere else -->
 # Important numbers

-From external phones:
+From external phones (tbc):

 <dl class="dl-horizontal">
   <dt>EMERGENCY <br />First Aid</dt><dd>01908 870909</dd>